 But whiskeys don’t start and end with Scotch alone.
 We’ve also got a soft spot for bottles from England — but bombastic American bottles are perhaps our all-time favourites.
 To introduce any Scotch die-hards to bourbon whiskey, there’s no bottle better than Maker’s Mark 46; a rich, sweet and pungent whiskey.

 For a more expensive offering, try Van Brunt’s Stillhouse Bourbon — boasting butterscotch and banana influences.
 Our last American option?
 Something special from established distillers Jim Beam; a handsomely presented Single Barrel edition with notes of caramel, oak and spice.

 There are some exceedingly interesting gins out there

 With whisky, we told you to look beyond your usual bottles — and the same could be said for gin.
 And it’s not difficult to broaden your juniper-y horizons.
 There are some cracking bottles out there, in terms of both looks and taste.

 We like our rums unapologetically flavourful.
-From the big established names to some boutiquey special editions, we want them soaked in Caribbean sun, packed with fruity flavours and tasty enough to be sipped neat.
+From the big established names to some boutiquey special editions, we want them soaked in interesting ingredient notes, packed with fruity flavours and tasty enough to be sipped neat.

 A good cognac is a drinks cabinet staple